ratanahaerlavynah/dreamy/_poems/50-she-was-the-lullaby-they-never-let-themselves-hear.md

 with feelings that had no name because they existed, before language.

-I didn’t want to be heard by those who could not feel.
+I didn’t want to be heard by those who cannot feel.
 My tenderness was not for them.
-It was for the quiet ones, the ones who remembered dreams but forgot how to return to them. the ones who question everything and don't feel like belonging to a world built on oppression.
+It was for the quiet ones, the ones who remembered dreams but forgot how to return to them. the ones who question everything ... and don't feel like belonging to a world built upon oppression.
 I am not here to be read.
 I am here to be felt.
 And when I sing, you don’t remember the song: